Landmark-Aware and Part-based Ensemble Transfer Learning Network for Facial Expression Recognition from Static images: Conclusion

-We visualized the ERT model used in our FER pipeline and observed that it made large mistakes in predicting landmark positions for SFEW images with extreme poses up to 90$^{\circ}$, as shown in Fig.~\ref{fig:landmark_issue}.
-As the ERT algorithm is used to create ground truth landmarks for the SFEW images, the annotated landmark positions and the corresponding facial features may be misaligned.
-This misalignment will induce noise in the facial representations learned by the network, and as a result, will reduce the expression prediction ability of the network.
-Thus, we are experimenting with more robust and accurate techniques for landmark ground-truth annotation.
-We also intend to explore the option of pre-training our proposed ensemble on the FER2013 dataset \cite{fer-dataset-paper}, a method used by recent works \cite{sfew-dsp-1,sfew-dsp-2}.
+As part of our continued work, we plan to experiment with more robust and accurate techniques for landmark ground-truth annotation.
+We intend to explore the option of pre-training our proposed ensemble on the FER2013 dataset \cite{fer-dataset-paper}, a method used by recent works \cite{sfew-dsp-1,sfew-dsp-2}.
 Due to pre-training, the neural networks in these works have achieved accuracies north of 50\% on the SFEW valid dataset.
 We also plan to evaluate the effect of pre-training on cross-dataset generalization tests.

-Lastly, preliminary evaluations of all three networks - baseline, full transfer learning, and part-based ensemble learning network on the FER2013 train dataset- show that they are underfitting on the FER2013 test set.
-We believe this is due to the shallow networks employed in this paper.
-Therefore, we are progressively increasing the size of each network to ensure that high accuracy does not come at the cost of high computational complexity.
-Subsequently, we aim to test our proposed part-based ensemble transfer learning approach on FER2013, and RAF-DB \cite{rafdb-dataset-paper} datasets.
+Additionally, we will test our approach on larger datasets like FER2013 and RAF-DB.
+Lastly, we intend to explore the possibility of cyclic consistency between Facial Landmark Localization and Facial Expression Recognition tasks. }